avizway1/AWAR-DEC/rds.md

 - **Manual Configuration vs. Secrets Manager:**
   - **Manual Configuration:** You can specify the username and password directly when launching an RDS instance.
   - **AWS Secrets Manager:** For enhanced security and easier credential rotation, store database credentials in AWS Secrets Manager.
 This approach helps avoid hard-coding credentials in your applications and supports automatic rotation.
-- **Best Practices:**
-  Use AWS Secrets Manager for production workloads to improve security and streamline credential management.

 ### 5. Multi-AZ Deployment
 - **Definition:**